 Also on the burned DVD were 27 QuickTime video files — each a brief scene of the shooter filming himself reciting his manifesto to the camera (though he seemed unable to look directly into the lens).
 NBC would release two minutes, out of the twenty-five total; on that evening of Wednesday the 18th, the videos aired on virtually every news station in the country, the shooter’s face filling the TV screen, admonishing the human race in his droning, monotone voice, as he fumbled to play the role of a warrior, to whoever would listen.

 The writings from the Virginia Tech shooter ricocheted around American popular culture, and eventually, they landed on the desk of the author of Rage (and former high-school English teacher) Stephen King.
-In his role as contributing editor to the magazine Entertainment Weekly, he published a column that sought to address a question, one that he noticed seemed to follow in the wake of such tragedies: “Where, exactly, does one draw the line between imagination and disturbing expression that should raise red flags?”
+In his role as contributing editor to the magazine Entertainment Weekly, he decided his column for the next issue would seek to address a question, one that he noticed seemed to follow in the wake of such tragedies: “Where, exactly, does one draw the line between imagination and disturbing expression that should raise red flags?”

 King first reflected on his own childhood, admitting that his writings from middle school (such as his early drafts of Rage) “would have raised red flags, and I’m certain someone would have tabbed me as mentally ill because of them,” had they had been produced in “this sensitized day” of 2007.
 King pointed out that despite these apparent “warning signs,” he had interacted just fine with his peers as a student.